-It was a great place for me, but being from Wisconsin it was too hot and too many people there.
-No matter how far I went hiking into the mountains, there were always a crowd of people.
+It was a great place for me, but being from Wisconsin, it was too hot and too many people there.
+No matter how far I went hiking into the mountains, there was always a crowd of people.
 I couldn’t escape them!

 I am not really a fan of big crowds, but the biggest reason for me to leave Shizuoka was the weather.
 It was always sunny and hot (besides the typhoon season).

 I couldn’t live in a place that didn’t have snow.
 I am an avid snowboarder so I asked myself; where in Japan has the best snow?
 Soon after that, I bought a car that was good in winter and started my journey to Hokkaido.

 How I Moved Everything from Shizuoka to Hokkaido

 I decided to buy a car before I left because it was cheaper to bring everything I could with me instead of shipping it all to Hokkaido.
 Shipping to Hokkaido is really expensive and besides, I needed to buy a new car eventually.
 So I bought a Nissan X Trail because it is big and good in winter.

 I loaded up my car with everything I could and then sold everything else.
 Then I drove from Fujinomiya to Oarai in Ibaraki prefecture.
 From there I took the ferry to Tomakomai, Hokkaido.